gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

      prevent both duplicates from being delivered as well as preventing packets from outside the current window to be delivered.
-Thus, a stronger protection especially for non-DATA chunk are provided and protects the SCTP stack from replayed or duplicated packets.
+Thus, a stronger protection especially for non-DATA chunk is provided and protects the SCTP stack from replayed or duplicated packets.

    * Encryption in DTLS/SCTP is only applied to ULP data.
 For DTLS in